Welcome letter from the WFMAF’s President

 Dear Masters & Practitioners:

 I cordially invite your academy or organization, or you as an individual competitor, to participate in the 2018 [10th Annual] U.S. Open Martial Arts Championship on Sunday, OCTOBER 14th, at Queens College in New York City.
-This year’s event is organized in collaboration with the International Kung Fu Federation (IKFF).

 Each year, the U.S. Open Martial Arts Championship (USOMAC) provides an opportunity for students of all ages and all levels to come together and present their martial arts skills in healthy and fair competition.
 Whatever it is you study, we offer you a platform for demonstrating your accomplishments.